 Great that you stopped by on the Tortilla Channel.
 I’m Mireille, born and raised in the city of Amsterdam. where I still live to this day with my husband.

-From an early age I love food and would join my father in the kitchen.
-He would get up early on the weekend to cook or go to market to get groceries.
+From an early age, I love food and would join my father in the kitchen.
+He would get up early on the weekend to cook or go to the market to get groceries.

 If you are anything like me and love to cook there are weeks maybe even months that you go out and buy the same ingredients to make the same dishes.